zhaoren91/zhaoren.github.io/_pages/activities.md

 * Guest editor for special issue of <a href="https://www.embs.org/jbhi/special-issues-page/trustworthy-and-collaborative-ai-for-personalised-healthcare-through-edge-of-things/" target="_blank">"Trustworthy and Collaborative AI for Personalised Healthcare Through Edge-of-Things"</a> on the IEEE Journal of Biomedical and Health Informatics.

 # Program Committees
+* Program committee member of the 37th AAAI Conference on Artificial Intelligence, 2022.
 * Technical Program committee member of the ICML Expressive Vocalizations Workshop & Competition (ExVo), 2022.
 * Program committee member of the 24th ACM International Conference on Multimodal Interaction (ICMI), Bangalore, Indian, 11.2022.
 * Program committee member of the 23rd ACM International Conference on Multimodal Interaction (ICMI), Montreal, Canada, 10.2021.